 It can be tricky finding books and resources that are good for students to use for research about Indigenous People in Canada.
 Most are not at the right reading level.
 Often, they are either outdated.
 Old resources are inaccurate.
 Many depict stereotypes of Indigenous cultures.
 More resources written by Indigenous authors are starting to become available.
 Books are throroughly checked for historical accuracy.
 New books highlight current events and issues.
 We have been collecting some of the Indigenous resources we find most helpful.
 Come read about some of the Indigenous resources we use.[Read more…] about Resources to Learn About Indigenous People in Canada

 We have collected some of our favourite books written by Indigenous authors.
 It’s part of our commitment to raising the voices of Indigenous People across Canada.
 Canada is filled with so many wonderful creators that it only seemed fitting to highlight some of the best.

 You will notice there are no affiliate links in this post.
 We ask that you support local businesses and authors by shopping at your local book stores.
 Teachers in our school purchased most of these books so we could have them in our school library and classrooms.
 Please be sure to comment below if you know of more books we should add.[Read more…] about Learn the Truth With Books by Indigenous Authors

 Students love role-playing and dramatic play, but many find the pressure of a performance overwhelming.
 Add some drama to your classroom by using drama circles, role-playing and storytelling in a low risk environment.

-It is important to educate everyone about Canada’s wrongs so we can learn from it and begin to repair the damage that has been done.
-We have searched out some student friendly resources teachers can use in their classrooms to teach students about Residential Schools because Every Child Matters.
+It is important to educate everyone about Canada’s wrongs so we can learn from them.
+We need to repair the damage that has been done.
+We have searched out some student-friendly resources teachers can use in their classrooms to teach students about Residential Schools because Every Child Matters.
 Keep reading to get a list of resources you can use in your classroom.[Read more…] about Activities for Orange Shirt Day: Every Child Matters